Vhex/WinMerge/README.md

 Package Installation
 ====================
-Install using [Package Control](https://packagecontrol.io/installation) by searching for "WinMerge".

-Alternativly, bring up a command line in the Packages/ folder of your Sublime user folder, and execute the following:
+Bring up a command line in the Packages/ folder of your Sublime user folder, and execute the following:
 > git clone git://github.com/Vhex/WinMerge.git

 When you launch Sublime Text, it will pick up the contents of this package so that you can consume the goodness that it provides.